 Here are the key reasons:

-- Red (bloody) vaginal discharge of a dog’s heat cycle is not the same as menstruation in women.
+- Red (bloody discharge) vaginal discharge occurs in the Proestrus stage of a dog’s heat cycle.
+It is not the same as menstruation in women.
 Human menstruation means that the ova did not get fertilized and is now being flushed from the body.
-This process happens right after the fertile days and a woman cannot get pregnant during this time.
+This process happens right after the fertile period and a woman can’t get pregnant during this time.
 However, so-called “bleeding” in dogs is not the same thing.
 The bleeding happens before, not after the fertile days.
-This means, when your female puppy is bleeding, you have to become careful to avoid unwanted dog pregnancy.
-In other words, keep your female dog away from any male dog that is not neutered.
+This means, when your female puppy is bleeding, you have to be careful to avoid an unwanted litter of puppies In other words, keep your female dog away from any male dog that is not neutered.

 - Yes, it’s a little tricky to predict ovulation.
-Technically the first days of estrus are safer in terms of unwanted pregnancy.
+Technically the first days of estrus are safer in terms of avoiding an unwanted pregnancy.
 Insemination by a male dog will not occur during the early days because it cannot happen before the ovulation.
 Ovulation is triggered by hormones several days after the beginning of the heat.
-While on average, dogs ovulate in the ninth day of the heat, it can occur anywhere from the 3rd and 17th day.
+While on average, dogs ovulate in the ninth day of the heat during the Estrus stage, it can occur anywhere from the 3rd and 17th day.
 That’s why it’s tricky because of the possible three day window.
 It’s even worse if you don’t know when the heat started.

 - Male dog sperm can survive up to 7 days inside the uterus.
 This works as evolutionary insurance since breeding in nature is not that predictable.
 Breeding as we know happens when two dogs meet, not when ovulation occurs.
-That’s why a male dog’s sperm is remarkably viable and can survive in the uterus of a female pup for several days.
+That’s why a male dog’s sperm is remarkably viable and can survive in the uterus of a female pup for up to 7 days.
 This means, forget about potential three day window that might be safe at the beginning of the heat.
-If your female dog has reached sexual maturity, any breeding can result in her becoming pregnant.
+If your female dog has reached sexual maturity, any breeding can result in an unplanned pregnancy.
+Nature finds a way.